mikke89/RmlUi/readme.md

 	window-bl, window-b, window-br
 );

- /* declares an image decorator by the url of an image, and a rectangle inside it */
+ /* declares an image decorator by the url of an image */
-decorator: image( invader.tga 5px 10px 30px 30px );
+decorator: image( invader.tga );
 ```

 The `decorator` property follows the normal cascading rules, is non-inherited, and has the default value `none` which specifies no decorator on the element.
 The decorator looks for a sprite with the same name first.
 If none exists, then it treats it as a file name for an image.
 Decorators can now be set on the element's style, although we recommend declaring them in style sheets for performance reasons.